dereklstinson/gpufans/README.md

 # gpufans
-Fan control for desktop use of Nvidia Tesla (for now) gpus.
+Fan control for desktop use of Nvidia Tesla (for now and maybe forever) gpus.